-Bring a record of your blood sugar results to doctors’ appointments so you can review it and make changes to your treatment if necessary.
+Bring a record of your blood sugar results to appointments with your doctor so you can review it and make changes to your treatment if necessary.

 You will need to take a blood sample to check your blood glucose levels.
 You can do this at home using a blood glucose monitor.
-The most common type of blood glucose monitor requires using a lancet to prick the side tip of your finger to draw a small drop of blood.
-You’ll then place this drop of blood on a disposable testing strip.
+The most common type of blood glucose monitor uses a lancet to prick the side tip of your finger to draw a small drop of blood.
+Then you place this drop of blood on a disposable testing strip.

 Another option is a continuous glucose monitor.
 A small wire is inserted beneath the skin of your abdomen.
 Every five minutes, the wire will measure blood glucose levels and deliver the results to a monitor device worn on your clothing or in a pocket.
-This allows you and your doctor to keep a real time reading of blood glucose levels.
+This allows you and your doctor to keep a real time reading of your blood glucose levels.